Mutation of Property: Process, Documents & Importance

 Importance of Property Mutation

-You might be thinking, “If I already have the sale deed, why is mutation of property required?”
+You might be thinking, “If I already have the sale deed, why mutation of property is required?”
 That’s a fair question, and the answer lies in what mutation actually does for you.

 While a sale deed proves you legally own the property, mutation of property makes sure your name appears in the local municipal records.
 That’s crucial for paying property taxes, applying for building permits, and even proving ownership in case of a legal dispute.

+You might wonder what is mutation of land or flat good for.
 Let’s break down the benefits of mutation of property:

 • It legitimises your ownership in government records.